roookeee/datus/USAGE.md

 The mutable API expects exactly zero constructor parameters whereas the immutable API supports up to 8 constructor parameters (consider opening an issue if you need *datus* to support more constructor parameters).

-Even though the two APIs internally differ significantly *datus* strives to unify the experience of both workflows.
+Even though the two APIs internally differ significantly, *datus* strives to unify the experience of both workflows.
 Fundamentally both the immutable and mutable API define their mapping steps on a field-by-field/parameter-by-parameter basis:
 ```java
 .from(InputType::someGetter)